Last Updated on

 Both Leadpages and Unbounce offer a host of templates to help you build your pages much faster.
 However, while Leadpages offers more than 500 free and premium templates to all subscribers, the number of Unbounce’s template options is about 125- essentially a quarter of Leadpages’.

 Bother Leadpages and Unbounce also offer templates for all the major industry categories.
-Then in addition to that, it’s possible to sort your options on both platforms according to the type of campaign page you want to build.
+Then in addition to that, it’s possible to sort your options on both landing page platform tools according to the type of campaign page you want to build.
 But, while Leadpages goes ahead filters the templates further according to their conversion rates, Unbounce allows you to focus on templates with selected features.

 Another outstanding difference is the type of templates provided.
 Both Leadpages and Unbounce fundamentally avail landing page templates.
 But, apart from that, Leadpages also deals with website templates, while Unbounce offers additional templates for sticky bars and pop-ups.